 - In the northern hemisphere, they are also found on the east coast in the higher latitudes (E.g. Labrador, East Greenland, and Oyashio currents).

 The ocean currents can be also classified as:

-- Surface Currents: They constitute about 10% of all the waters in an ocean.
+- Surface Currents: They constitute about 10% of all the water in an ocean.
 These waters are occupied at the upper 400m of an ocean or the Ekman Layer.
-It is the layer of the ocean water which moves due to the stress of blowing the wind and this motion is thus called as Ekman Transport.
+It is the layer of ocean water which moves due to the stress of blowing the wind and this motion is thus called Ekman Transport.

 - Deep Water Currents: They constitute about 90% of the ocean water.
 They move around the ocean basin due to variations in the density and gravity.

 Factors influencing the origin and nature of ocean currents

 - As we all know, the density of seawater varies from place to place according to its temperature and proportion of salinity.

 - The density increases with an increase in salinity and decreases with a decrease in salinity.